loadmill/loadmill-node/README.md

 - `--loadTest` Create a load test from an existing test-suite flow and launch it.
 - `--suite-id <suiteId>` Test suite id that contains the selected flow (used with `--loadTest`).
 - `--flow-id <flowId>` Flow id for `--loadTest` (optional when using positional input).
 - `--load-test-options <loadTestOptions>` JSON object of load test options passed when creating a load from flow.
+Supported fields:
+  - `rampUp: number`
+  - `sensitiveData: boolean`
+  - `duration: number` // in milliseconds
+  - `concurrency: number`
+  - `rps: number`
 - `--test-plan` Launch a test plan (default).
 - `-p, --parallel` Set the concurrency of a running test suites in a test plan.
 Max concurrency is 10.
 - `--additional-description <description>` Add an additional description at the end of the current test-plan's description.